James-Brainard/Text-Editor/README.md

   Node

   ## Usage
   An application that can be used offline or online that is a simple text editor.
+Go to my deployed site, you can view this downloaded or in the browser.

   ## Contributions
   N/A